Valhalla (comics): Animated film

-Valhalla was made into an animated film in 1986.
-The story is based on albums one, four and five, focusing on Tjalfe, Røskva and their meeting with Thor, Loki and Quark.
+Valhalla was adapted into an animated film in 1986.
+The story is based on albums one, four and five, focusing on Tjalfe, Røskva and their meeting with Thor, Loki and Quark, however the film actually came out before the volumes featuring the main part of the story, the retelling of the myth of Thor's bridal journey, was made and published.
+Thus, those volumes are in fact based on the film rather than the other way around, but with additions based on the myths and on Peter Madsen, Hans Rancke-Madsen, Per Vadmand and Henning Kure's further original ideation.

 Although the film was in some ways a milestone for Scandinavian animation, it received mixed criticism.
 The production was hampered by trouble such as changes in the creative team and economic difficulties, and was passed on between studios to end up with Swan Film Production.
 In the end it cost nearly 30 million Danish kroner (approximately 5 million $), which it had no chance of bringing back in.
 No follow up to the film was made, although six short spin-off films, featuring Quark, were made by Swan Film Production.
 Quark is also the protagonist of his own comic series, of which several books have been published.
 Several more shorts were planned, but the studio collapsed from the troubles the Valhalla film had brought.

 Several animators from the project later went together to found the studio A. Film A/S, one of the most successful animation studios in Scandinavia.

 In 2003, the movie was released on DVD in Denmark.

 Stamp and playing cards

-In 2002 Post Danmark the Danish postal service made four stamps featuring Danish comic book characters.
+In 2002 Post Danmark the Danish postal service made four postage stamps featuring Danish comic book characters.
 Peter Madsen drew the artwork for the Valhalla stamp and he also made a deck of playing cards with his characters.
 The other three stamps featured Rasmus Klump, Jungledyret Hugo and Cirkeline.

 Live action film

 In 2017, a live action adaptation of Valhalla was announced.
 It has been said to be serious and dark in tone, but generally follows the story of Tjalfe, Røskva, Thor, Loki and Quark once again, with more focus on Røskva than Tajlfe.
-A trailer has been released, then the film was released on October 10, 2019.
+A trailer was released first, then the film was on October 10, 2019.

+The film received primarily negative reviews, with critics both critiquing hammy, over-acted performances from certain cast members, such as Roland Møller (Thor), as well as the changes to the story found in both the original mythology and comic books, but also praised the mythological and historical concepts they added, such as the fact that the Norse people used mushrooms as psychedelics, which is presented in a comedic fashion.
+The addition of Röskva being a prophesied "Child of Light" savior figure that can stop Ragnarok was however criticizied as generic, underdeveloped and for not being based in either the world of the comics or real Norse mythology.